remarkablemark/remarkablemark.github.io/_posts/2025/2025-01-08-three-interview-questions.md

 layout: post
 title: 3 interview questions you should ask
 date: 2025-01-08 17:50:55
-excerpt: Three interview questions that improve my hiring success rate.
+excerpt: Three interview questions that can improve your hiring success rate.
 categories: hiring interview
 ---